dib-lab/dibsi/incident-reporting-procedure.md

 ## Attendee Procedure

-If you believe someone is in physical danger, consult with a volunteer or staff member for the appropriate crisis number, non-emergency number, or police number. (@@ provide info for UC Davis.)
+If you believe someone is in physical danger, consult with a volunteer or staff member for the appropriate crisis number, non-emergency number, or police number.
+Contact information will also be posted at the venue, sent in your e-mail, and on the event slack.

 If you believe someone has violated the workshop [Code of Conduct](coc.html), we encourage you to report it.
 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We are fine with receiving reports where we decide to take no action for the sake of creating a safer space.

-You may make an anonymous report **[here]()**.
-(TODO: create incident report online form.)
+You may make an anonymous report via an online form that will be linked here before the workshop begins.
 This report will be seen by all lead incident responders.

-During the conference you can also make a report:
-* To any helper, lead instructor, or organizer.
+During the conference you can also make a report to any helper, lead instructor, or organizer, or via e-mail.
-* Email <@@>

 In the event of a conflict of interest, you may directly contact any of the lead incident responders:
 * Titus Brown
 * Karen Word
 * Marian Schmidt

-Contact information for the lead incident responders is available at the venue as well as in your e-mail.
+Contact information for the lead incident responders will be available at the venue as well as in your e-mail and on the event slack.

 Carol Willing is an external senior member of the open source community who has agreed to serve as an external incident responder.
 Ms. Willing is completely independent of the ANGUS and DIBSI events.
 You can contact her at [willingc@willingconsulting.com](mailto:willingc@willingconsulting.com).